128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-none                              No resiliency for packet loss. packet-retransmission             Enable packet loss detection.
-Lost packets within buffer are retransmitted. packet-retransmission-with-dpi    Enable packet loss detection.
+- none: No resiliency for packet loss.
+- packet-retransmission: Enable packet loss detection.
 Lost packets within buffer are retransmitted.
-Additionally, if the service traffic is contained within a tunnel, apply packet retransmission to individual sessions within the tunnel. forward-error-correction          Enable Forward Error Correction, which will send parity packets to reconstruct lost packets.
+- packet-retransmission-with-dpi: Enable packet loss detection.
+Lost packets within buffer are retransmitted.
+Additionally, if the service traffic is contained within a tunnel, apply packet retransmission to individual sessions within the tunnel.
+- forward-error-correction: Enable Forward Error Correction, which will send parity packets to reconstruct lost packets.

 ## `configure authority service-policy path-quality-filter`